Skip to content ↓

 Charity Work

 We are very proud of our charity work.
-Our charity of the year is the RNLI for which we are holding fundraising events throughout the year.
+Our charities of the Year are Cancer Research UK and Macmillan, and we will be holding a number of fundraising events throughout the year.
 We also raise money for Children in Need, Comic Relief and other events throughout the year.